 Offensive Coordinator & Receivers Coach

-LaPolice has accumulated 15 years of CFL coaching experience (seven with Winnipeg), and worked in Hamilton and Toronto before joining the Riders in 2007.
+The New Hampshire native has accumulated 16 years of CFL coaching experience (eight with Winnipeg), and worked in Hamilton and Toronto before joining the Riders in 2007.
 LaPolice led the Saskatchewan offence to a 2009 Grey Cup berth in his second year as the team’s offensive coordinator, finishing second in offensive scoring and second in touchdowns scored.
 He was the team’s receivers coach when they won the 2007 Grey Cup, his first season with the Riders.

 Before beginning his CFL coaching career, LaPolice broke into coaching at Maine Maritime Academy in 1993.
 He spent eight seasons in the collegiate coaching ranks, culminating at Rensselaer Polytechnic Institute as offensive coordinator, where his offenses broke 21 offensive school records in two seasons and led three championship teams.